olivia-ai/olivia/README.md

 To get a personal accsess token from Github go to Setings>Developer settings>Personal access tokens

-Click on Genererate new Token and name it you MUST have read and write packages ticked on.
+Click on Generate new Token and name it you MUST have read and write packages ticked on.
-Then click Generatre new token
+Then click Generate new token

 Replace Token with the Token that you just made.
 ```bash